8go/gpg-openssl-encrypt-twice-symmetrically/README.md

 -   using a random number for iterations could be even more secure but what if you lose the meta data (the .inf file)?
 -   using QR code for obfuscation
--   If one ever wants to program encryption stuff, these are 2 good high-level packages:
+-   If one ever wants to program encryption stuff, these are good high-level packages:
     -   <https://cryptography.io/en/latest/fernet/>
     -   <https://pynacl.readthedocs.io/en/stable/secret/>
+    -   <https://www.tarsnap.com/scrypt.html> `scrypt` implementation for various languages
+-   To delay the brute-force attacker, if `gpg` is used, it could be considered to pre-hash the password before calling `gpg`.
+This makes the low maximum iteration count in PGP irrelevant, and if `scrypt` is used it adds an additional challenge to the attacker as he now also needs to deal with a second hashing algorithm and with high RAM requirements for his attack hardware.